vbaconnet-ledger/developer-portal/_docs/CI/43_live_common.md

 All main accounts share a common ground:

 - `id: string`: a unique account identifier we build up with many pieces of information.
-It's generally composed of 5 parts split by a `:`.
+It's generally composed of 5 parts split by a `:`
-- `seedIdentifier: string`: a unique way to identify a seed the account was associated with.
+- `seedIdentifier: string`: a unique way to identify a seed the account was associated with
 - `xpub?: string`: the xpub if relevant.
-This information is redundant with the `id` and might be eventually dropped.
+This information is redundant with the `id` and might be eventually dropped
 - `derivationMode: DerivationMode` identifies the derivation scheme that is used.
-See [Derivation](#derivation).
+See [Derivation](#derivation)
-- `index: number`: the index of the account among a given `derivationMode`.
+- `index: number`: the index of the account among a given `derivationMode`
 - `freshAddress: string`: the "next" public address where a user should receive funds.
-For account-based blockchains, it is the current public address.
+For account-based blockchains, it is the current public address
-- `freshAddressPath: string` represents the derivation path where the `freshAddress` was taken from.
+- `freshAddressPath: string` represents the derivation path where the `freshAddress` was taken from
 - `freshAddresses: Address[]`: an array of "future" fresh addresses.
-It is a generalisation of `freshAddress` and `freshAddressPath`.
+It is a generalisation of `freshAddress` and `freshAddressPath`
 - `name: string`: name of the account that the user has set.
-It is not saved or restored from any place but is defined by the user and locally saved.
+It is not saved or restored from any place but is defined by the user and locally saved
-- `balance: BigNumber` represent the total amount of assets that this account holds.
+- `balance: BigNumber` represent the total amount of assets that this account holds
 - `spendableBalance: BigNumber`: represents the subset of `balance` that can be spent.
-Most of the time it will be equal to `balance` but this can vary in some blockchains.
+Most of the time it will be equal to `balance` but this can vary in some blockchains
-- `blockHeight: number`: tracks the current blockchain block height.
+- `blockHeight: number`: tracks the current blockchain block height
 - `currency: CryptoCurrency`: the associated crypto currency of the Account.
-See [_MyCoin_ in CryptoAssets](../41_live_cryptoassets)
+See [\*MyCoin\* in CryptoAssets](../41_live_cryptoassets)
 - `unit: Unit`: the user defined preferred unit to view the account with.
-It's initialized to `currency.units[0]`.
+It's initialized to `currency.units[0]`
 - `operationsCount: number` gives the total number of operations this account contains.
-This field exists because the `operations` array is not guaranteed to be complete.
+This field exists because the `operations` array is not guaranteed to be complete
 - `operations: Operation[]`: an array of operations sorted from the most recent to the oldest one.
-It might be partial, containing only the last N operations but can be paginated on.
+It might be partial, containing only the last N operations but can be paginated on
-- `pendingOperations: Operation[]`: like `operations` but only for _optimistic updates_ of operations resulting from transactions that were just performed and not yet confirmed.
+- `pendingOperations: Operation[]`: like `operations` but only for _optimistic updates_ of operations resulting from transactions that were just performed and not yet confirmed
-- `lastSyncDate: Date`: the date of the last time a synchronisation was performed.
+- `lastSyncDate: Date`: the date of the last time a synchronisation was performed
 - `subAccounts?: SubAccount[]`: an optional field that is defined for accounts that can contain children accounts.
-This is for instance used for tokens and Tezos originated accounts.
+This is for instance used for tokens and Tezos originated accounts
 - `balanceHistory?: BalanceHistoryMap`: a cache that contains the historical datapoints of the balance in different ranges of time.
-It might not be present in Account and in that case, a fallback JS implementation will be used to calculate this from the operations array.
+It might not be present in Account and in that case, a fallback JS implementation will be used to calculate this from the operations array

 But if needed by the blockchain, an account can also contain coin-specific resources related to a single account, like its "nonce" or additional balances (e.g. for staking), or anything that may be displayed or used in your implementation.
 It's generally an additional field like `myCoinResources`.
 See [Family-specific types](#family-specific-types) below.